 RecruitNZ has expertise not just in recruitment methods for recruiting from overseas, but also in obtaining working visas to reduce your timeline from application to induction.

-Industry based skill shortage is a recognised issue in New Zealand.
+Industry based skill shortage is recognised as an issue in New Zealand.
 The NZ Government publishes lists on Immediate Skills Shortages, and Long Term Skills Shortages – enabling people with qualifications and experience in the areas where employee demand exceeds supply to more easily gain working visas.

 There are strict rules and processes to be followed, and in some cases country-specific criteria, so employers wishing to recruit from overseas are well advised to use the services of an experienced recruitment agency.